Installations our club has funded for the enjoyment and health of all in our community.

 Our Club set out to collect 100 NEW items in the 2018-19 Optimist 100th Anniversary Year.
-Fran Bell asked that Club members donate Adult or Children’s Hats, Gloves, Scarves, Slippers, socks or underwear and also travel sized toiletries.
+Club members set out to donate Adult or Children’s Hats, Gloves, Scarves, Slippers, socks or underwear and also travel sized toiletries.
 How wonderful that our club surpassed this goal bringing in 400 items!
-These items will be turned over to Lambton County charities including Women’s Interval House and Inn of the Good Shepherd.
+These items were turned over to Lambton County charities including Women’s Interval House and Inn of the Good Shepherd.

 Back row: Councillor Lorie Scott; Savanna and Trish Wilcox of the Lambton Lightning, APF President and SWONT Lt.
 Gov. Walter Michielsens, Front Row: APF President Elect Fran Bell Photo credit: Garrett Pedlar

-Thank you Optimist President Walter Michielsens and Director-Elect Kim Kowall!!
-President-Elect Fran Bell who volunteers at the Thedford Country Manor, was concerned that the residents had a raised bed to plant veggies but no soil.
-Walter made it happen with help from Kim.
+Residents of the Thedford Country Manor had a raised bed to plant veggies but no soil.
+Optimists made it happen!
 Thanks to a donation of plants from Roelands Plants, the residents soon had a great garden!